 Guest Blogger Travis Barnes – Life on the Line

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today being brave.
+He recently wrote this article about being brave.

 Life on the Line